DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/Introduction.md

 ms.dyn365.ops.version: 10.0.32
 ---

-# DXC Insights for D365 Finance and Operations
+# Insights for D365 FO

 ## Release notes
 The [release notes](Release-notes.md) describes the features that are either new or changed.